 Find out the story behind each bank and how they came to be.

-For consumers looking out for a better deal, it may be of concern that many of the alternative lenders are actually owned by the big three banks; Commonwealth Bank, Westpac and NAB.
-It seems the banking Goliaths are closing the net on the whole market.
+For consumers looking for a better deal, it may be of concern that many of the alternative lenders are actually owned by the big three banks; Commonwealth Bank, Westpac and NAB, and that the banking goliaths are closing their net.
+This matters, because the Australian government Financial Claims Scheme (FCS) which guarantees the security of your money in banks up to $250,000 per institution, applies to a bank's subsidiaries as well.
+Without knowing which banks own what, your savings might not be as secure as they look.
 In this article, we give you the full scoop on who owns what in Australian banking.

 At a glance: Overview of Australian banking ownership